codatio/codat-docs/docs/underwriting/process-loan.md

 💰 This step is normally performed by the lender.

-While Codat’s Assess product is able to automatically categorize most of the source accounts, it is not always possible, and a manual intervention may be required.
+The demo app makes use of the categorization feature of [Assess](/assess/overview).
+When fetching financial data, Codat’s Assess product analyses the full list of a company's accounts and assigns a category to each account.
+While it is able to automatically categorize most of the source accounts, it is not always possible, and a manual intervention may be required.

-In our demo, when accounts are pulled from Codat's Accounting Sandbox and categorized, one account remains without a specified category.
+In our demo, one account remains without a specified category.
 You need to assign a category to it before the demo application is ready for underwriting.
 This is because the Profit and Loss, and Balance Sheet data types in Assess depend on fully categorized accounts.

 To do that, click on the **Companies** tab in the top menu in the [Codat Portal](https://app.codat.io/).
 Next, click on the company you are performing underwriting for, and navigate to **Products > Assess**.
-The red **Categorization required** button to the right of the company name indicates there are uncategorized accounts in the chart.
+Click the red **Categorization required** button to the right of the company name.

 ![](/img/use-cases/underwriting/0000-acct-categorization-modal-06-03-2023.png)

-Clicking the button takes you to the **Account categorization** page which displays a list of all the uncategorized accounts.
-Select the **Account type**, **Account subtype**, and **Account detail** from drop down lists.
-Once this is done, **Save** the categorization.
+This takes you to the **Account categorization** page which displays the uncategorized account. **Account type** and **Account subtype** are pre-filled for you. **Categories version** should be set to _Version 2_.
+Select _Accounts Payable_ as **Account detail** in the drop down and **Save** the categorization.

 ![](/img/use-cases/underwriting/0000-categorization-screen.png)